Limited Time Offer

 If you want the most useful “review,” ask your clinic: “What does success look like in your patients, and how do you track it?”
 That tends to be more grounded than internet anecdotes.

-Spravato vs ketamine (and IV ketamine vs Spravato)
+Spravato vs IV Ketamine

 People compare IV ketamine vs Spravato and search ketamine infusion vs Spravato because they want to choose the right path (and they don’t want to waste time or money).
 Here are the simple differences most clinics talk about: